RationalityEnhancementGroup/ReflectiveLearning/Analysis/results/resultsMapping.md

       * Open variable `types` in workspace
       * % of trials in which near-/far-sighted strategies were used
     * results/tex/03_trialdata_baselinevalue/learning_phase/7_typens_corrected.pdf
-      * Significance of effect of reflection on use of near-sighted strategies (learning phase)
+      * Significance of effect of reflection on use of no-planning strategies (learning phase)
     * results/tex/03_trialdata_baselinevalue/performance_phase/21_typens_corrected.pdf
-      * Significance of effect of reflection and use of near-sighted strategies in baseline trials on performance (performance phase)
+      * Significance of effect of reflection and use of no-planning strategies in baseline trials on performance (performance phase)
     * results/tex/03_trialdata_baselinevalue/performance_phase/21_typefs_corrected.pdf
       * Significance of effect of reflection on use of far-sighted strategies (performance phase)
     * results/tex/03_trialdata_baselinevalue/performance_phase/followup/21_typefs_corrected.pdf